allardjun/feeling-responsive/scratch.md

 * [x] Add links to pub list to actual papers.

-* My phd and MS thesis, and the photos.
+* [x] My phd and MS thesis, and the photos.

+* Pubs page does not work on Github, but works fine on local!

 * Repos in the software page
 https://github.com/lepture/github-cards